 Hero brand archetypes are unstoppable.
 They have both the drive and the talent to reach all their goals (seriously – every single one of their goals) and they do it in style.
 Think Nike and Serena Williams.
 You’re not going to mess with them, right?
 They’re like gods: powerful, strong, and slightly scary.
 That’s the Hero archetype.

-First things first – this is a Brand Archetype quiz that will tell you exactly what kind of vibe you have and consequently what kind of vibe your business should have.
+This Brand Archetype quiz will tell you exactly what kind of vibe you have and consequently what kind of vibe your business should have.

-And yes, a lot of this will come quite naturally to you but the purpose of this quiz is hone in on your unique archetype so you have a sense of clarity in everything you do.
-So you’re using the appropriate language and branding to communicate with your audience.
+It will give you a sense of clarity in everything you do, from the language you use to your branding style. o you’re using the appropriate language and branding to communicate with your audience.

 LET’S TALK ABOUT THE HERO ARCHETYPE… HERE’S HOW TO TELL IF THAT’S YOU.